Treats symptoms of Parkinson disease, such as jerky muscle movements, muscle stiffness, and slow movement. Also treats restless legs syndrome (RLS).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, heart disease (such as congestive heart failure), blood vessel disease, edema, dyskinesia (abnormal muscle movements), high or low blood pressure, asthma, melanoma (a type of skin cancer), or a sleep disorder.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, heart or blood vessel disease, congestive heart failure, asthma, dyskinesia (abnormal muscle movements), lung disease, melanoma, or psychotic mental illness.

-- This medicine contains sodium metabisulfite.
-Make sure your doctor knows if you have a sulfite allergy.
+- Tell your doctor if you have a sulfite allergy.
+This medicine contains sodium metabisulfite.

-- Heat may cause too much of the rotigotine to pass through your skin.
-Do not expose the patch to direct sources of heat, such as heating pads, electric blankets, heat lamps, saunas, hot tubs, heated water beds, or direct sunlight.
+- Heat may cause your skin to absorb too much of this medicine.
+Keep the patch away from heat, especially from heating pads, electric blankets, hot tubs, or direct sunlight.

-- If you develop a skin rash or irritation from the patch, do not expose the area to direct sunlight until it heals.
-Direct sunlight may cause your skin to change color.
+- Tell your doctor if you develop redness, swelling, or itchiness from the patch that lasts longer than a few days, becomes more severe, or spreads to areas outside the application site.
+Also, do not expose the area to direct sunlight until it heals.
+Direct sunlight may cause skin discoloration.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.